Official Appointments by the Lord of the Bailiwick of Ennerdale

 The Authority and Autonomy of Appointments

-Because Ennerdale is a Free Bailiwick and Liberty, these appointments are conferred independently of the
+Because Ennerdale is a Free Bailiwick and Liberty, these appointments are conferred independently of

-in England’s feudal and manorial landscape, including:
+privileges in England’s feudal and manorial landscape, including:

 -